solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 [Plate 23: Guide](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate23-Guide.png)

 _Note regarding Fig. "E," as marked on plate_. — E is the right half of the divided figure, and E' the left half (marked E on plate).
 See guide diagram.

+Plate 24 — Spirodiscoid structure in cells of bean and in ganglion cells of human brain.

 [Plate 24: Figure A](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate24-FigureA.png) — Growing root-tip of bean, stained with iron-haematoxylin.
 2500x.
 At lower end of the great nucleus in B is a rouleau of three large spirodisks obliquely on edge.